-The next offering of The Westchester Course is planned for November, 2017 in Briarcliff, NY.
-Please contact firstname.lastname@example.org directly for more information, and registration materials.
+The next offerings of The Westchester Course is planned for November, 2017 in Briarcliff, NY.
+Please contact email@example.com directly for more information, and registration materials.
 Thank you.

 This course is quite popular and space is strictly limited.
 If you wish to attend the program, please email me for a registration form.
 Then fax or scan back the registration and then send your payment as a check in U.S. funds.
 Due to the high demand for this course, I must ask that payment be sent within 10 business days of your faxed or scanned registration.
 I realize this is difficult for some large organizations, but requests for this course are often overwhelming...